dustinpfister/blog_posts/_posts/threejs-examples-sphere-mutate.md

 ## 2 - The first mutation of sphere example \( r0 \)

-So now for the source code of this threejs example where I am changing the position of a point at the top of a sphere.
+So now for the older r0 source code of this threejs example where I am changing the position of a point at the top of a sphere.
 In this example I started out with by set vertex helper method that I worked out in a previous example this week that had to do with the position attribute in general.
-This helper makes use of the geometry.index property as a way to help change the right position data in the position attribute of a given geometry.
+This helper makes use of the geometry index property as a way to help change the right position data in the position attribute of a given geometry.
+When using the THREE.SphereGeometry constructor the return geometry will contain this index property as the constructor sets up a position attribute with a lower than usual number of points by reusing points.
+With certain other geometries there may not be an index, or there are ways of making a sphere geometry not indexed but maybe that is all a matter for another revision of this example or a whole other post.

 I then have my update sphere top point helper method where I just pass a sphere geometry as the first argument, and then the y value for the top point of the sphere.
 So in other words this is a method where I can pull the top point of a sphere up or down along the y axis.
 Inside this helper method I get a reference to the position attribute of the sphere geometry, and then I also create a new position object that will be used for all points of all triangles that are at that point.
 I then use the set vertex helper to set the position of all of these points in the body of a while loop.
 When it comes to setting up a condition for getting out of the while loop I have found that I can use the width segments parameter as a way to create a value that seems to work well with just about any sphere that I pass to it.